Learn About Leveled Reading

 Developmental Reading Assessment (DRA)

 Similar to GRL, at the beginning of the school year your child will read a benchmark book to the teacher and then retell the story.
 The teacher then scores your child on a range of skills, such as accuracy of reading, comprehension, and fluency.
 This system starts with level A, for the easiest books, and then switches to numeric levels, running from 1 to 80.

 Your child may receive a Lexile measure in one of two ways: by taking a school-administered Scholastic Reading Inventory (SRI) assessment, specifically designed to generate a Lexile measure of reading ability, or by taking a standardized leveled reading test that converts the results to a Lexile measure.
 Lexile also evaluates books for difficulty, with levels ranging from 200L to 1700L+ for advanced readers.

 How can I find the “just right” books for my child?

 Ask your child’s teacher what level she is at, and request a list of appropriate books.
 However, when reading at home, educators say that children should read a level or two below the one they read at in school, when they are receiving instruction from the teacher.

 How can I help my child become a better reader?

 Continue to read to him every day and expose him to the language of books.
 Have him read to you.
 If he makes a mistake, simply tell him the correct word and let him move on.
 This increases enjoyment and fluency.
 To increase comprehension, talk about the story after you’ve read it.

 What level should my child be reading at in each grade?

 There is a range of levels within each grade.
 Your child’s teacher can address your child's current level and the goals she is working on with your child.
-To see how levels generally correspond to each grade, see our Leveling Resource Guide.
+To see how levels generally correspond to each grade, review the chart below.
 With good instruction, your child will steadily become a better reader, even if he is one or two levels behind peers.